olegabu/fabric-starter/README.md

 *(!)
 The project has switched to Hyperledger Fabric v2.3.
 For using previous versions see **snapshot-xxx** branches*

-Create a network to jump start development of your decentralized application on [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) platform.
+Create a Hyperledger Fabric network to jump start development of your decentralized application on [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) platform.

 The network is run by docker containers and can be deployed to one host for development or to multiple hosts for testing